Student Finance CalculatorSFC

 ℹ️Who does this apply to?

-LLE vs the Current System: Side-by-Side
+LLE vs the Current System

 FeatureCurrent System (Plan 5)LLE (From Jan 2027)

-How funding is measuredBy academic year (up to 4 years)By credits (up to 480 credits / £38,140)
+How funding is measuredBy academic year (up to 4 years)By credits (up to 480 credits or £39,160)

-Subject restrictions (full degrees)NoneNone — any subject
+Subject restrictions (full degrees)NoneNone, any subject

 Subject restrictions (modules)N/APriority subjects only (STEM, healthcare, economics)

-Repayment rate9% above threshold9% above threshold (same)
+Repayment rate9% of earnings above the threshold9% of earnings above the threshold

-Interest rateRPI onlyRPI only (same)
+Interest rateRPI onlyRPI only

-Write-off period40 years40 years (same)
+Write off period40 years40 years

-Age limitNo age cap for tuitionTuition loan up to age 60
+Age limitNo age cap for tuitionNew tuition support up to age 60

-Previous study penaltyELQ rules restrict re studyELQ rules removed, can retrain freely
+Previous study rulesELQ rules restrict some repeat studyELQ rules removed, easier to retrain

-Personal accountNo — apply each yearYes — lifelong digital balance tracker
+Personal accountNo, apply each yearYes, lifelong digital balance tracker

 The bottom line